LionelBeato/coatimundis/Week-10/Day-46/OVERVIEW.md

 ```
 3. Continue iterating on what you learned to make a new app that serves some sort of content.

+## Homework

+### React Practice

+1. Lets practice some React!
+Using `npx create-react-app`, make a new React project.
+2. Make a new component and create props for it.
+Have the component render the value of its props to the DOM.
+3. In your `App.js` call the component and define its props!

 ## Quote of the Day
 ```
  _____________________________________